 A: No. System Administration has strict guidelines for purchasing.
 Purchases over a certain amount must be placed for bid and should include HUB vendors.
-Additionally, OSS-Facilities Management should pre-approve furniture purchases.
-When in doubt, contact the Accounting and Purchasing Services Department.
+Additionally, Facilities Management should pre-approve furniture purchases.
+When in doubt, contact Accounting Services.

 COPYRIGHT AND INTELLECTUAL PROPERTY